ibm-cloud-docs/openpages/iam-synchronization.md

 - Description

-If you add users to a group in OpenPages, and the group has a name that begins with "Cloud IAM – ", the synchronization job will remove those users from the group so that the list of users in the group matches the list of users for the group in {{site.data.keyword.Bluemix_notm}}.
+If you add users to a group in {{site.data.keyword.openpages_short}}, and the group has a name that begins with "Cloud IAM – ", the synchronization job will remove those users from the group so that the list of users in the group matches the list of users for the group in {{site.data.keyword.Bluemix_notm}}.